jorgeapenas/olsonconjecture/README.md

 # Introduction

-This software performs numerical routines and produces the figures for the paper **The Olson conjecture for discrete public goods**, by *Georg Nöldeke* and *Jorge Peña*.
+This software performs numerical routines and produces the figures for the paper **Group size and collective action in a binary contribution game** (accepted for publication at *Journal of Mathematical Economics*) by *Georg Nöldeke* and *Jorge Peña*.

 # Included files